davharris/Titlebot/README.md

 Titlebot
 =========

-I string words together from the titles of scientific papers using Markov chains.
+I string words together from the titles of scientific papers (and now tweets!) using Markov chains.
 Each word is sampled based on the probability that it follows the preceding word (i.e. I am a [bigram model](http://en.wikipedia.org/wiki/Bigram)).

 So far, I have three Twitter accounts:
 * [@EcologyTitles](https://twitter.com/EcologyTitles)tweets about ecology
 * [@ML_Titles](https://twitter.com/ML_Titles) tweets about machine learning.
 * [@AnswersInMarkov](https://twitter.com/AnswersInMarkov) tweets about "creation science"
+* [@HarrisBot](https://twitter.com/HarrisBot) will destroy you all.

 In general, the machine learning titles are harder to distinguish from real titles, but the ecology titles can be much funnier (see below).
 Real "Creation science" is indistinguishable for Markov chain output.